wuggen/gramat/README.md

 ## Features
 - Two, three, and four-dimensional vectors and square matrices, with a pretty complete set of operators!
-- Quaternions for rotation and whatever else they might be useful for!
+- Quaternions, for rotation and whatever else they might be useful for!
 - A unified angle representation to do away with radians-vs-degrees confusion!
-- Assorted tranformation and projection functions!
+- Assorted tranformation and projection utilities!
 - Some documentation!
 - Some unit tests!